WALL-E: Manga

-A manga adaptation of the film was written by Shiro Shirai and was originally released on December 15, 2008 in Japan to tie in to the film's Japanese release and later on April 10, 2018 in the US.
+A manga adaptation of the film was written by Shiro Shirai and was originally released on December 15, 2008, in Japan to tie in to the film's Japanese release and later on April 10, 2018, in the US.

 Video game

-A platform video game based on the movie, published by THQ and developed by Heavy Iron Studios for the PlayStation 3, Xbox 360, Wii version, Asobo Studio for the PlayStation 2 and PC version, Savage Entertainment for the PlayStation Portable version as well as a Nintendo DS game developed by Helixe.
+A platform game based on the movie was published by THQ and developed by Heavy Iron Studios for the PlayStation 3, Xbox 360, Wii version, Asobo Studio for the PlayStation 2 and PC version, Savage Entertainment for the PlayStation Portable version as well as a Nintendo DS game developed by Helixe.
 The PlayStation 3, Wii and Xbox 360 versions feature nine explorable levels.
 The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions feature twenty-four levels, and the Nintendo DS features fourteen explorable worlds.
 The Wii is the only version of the game that features 3 head-to-head multiplayer modes, while the Nintendo DS version features co-op modes playable as WALL-E or EVE.
 As the player plays through the levels of the Nintendo DS version, they unlock clips from the movie viewable at any time.
 The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions allow the player to use music to summon reject bots throughout the game.
 The story mode is based on an earlier version of the film with some creative liberties also taken, as the character's roles are different from the movie.
 GO-4 survives and tries to steal the plant when the Axiom lands on Earth, EVE is tasered by AUTO, WALL-E repairing EVE (EVE tries to repair WALL-E in the original) and WALL-E survives from getting crushed by the Holo-Detector.
 The reversal of EVE and WALL-E being damaged was actually intended to occur in the movie, but was later changed.